Redox logo

 With more and more applications approaching health systems to integrate, having an application that requires minimal work and maintenance makes your solution lightweight and appealing.
 Furthermore, having Redox as an integration partner enables you to come to health systems with projects that are nearly turnkey.

-Ready to Sell Integration?
+Ready to sell integration?

 We hope this guide has provided you with a strong foundational knowledge of what integration is, how to think about selling your product to a health system, and how to discuss the actual project itself.